Jonassavas/matplotlib/Report.md

 Current state according to the Essence standard: ...

+* The key practices and tools that form the foundation of the way-of-working are selected.
+  * Github, Discord, Lizard, Coverage
+  * Commit templates and issue tracker
+* Enough practices for work to start are agreed to by the team.
+  * Yes we agree that we have enough
+* All non-negotiable practices and tools have been identified.
+  * Yes
+* The gaps that exist between the practices and tools that are needed and the practices and tools that are available have been analyzed and understood.
+   *
+* The capability gaps that exist between what is needed to execute the desired way of working and the capability levels of the team have been analyzed and understood.
+  *
+* The selected practices and tools have been integrated to form a usable way-of-working.
+  *

 Was the self-assessment unanimous?
 Any doubts about certain items?

 How have you improved so far?

+Since this is our first assignment together we have improved from not having worked together to being in the "" "Foundations Established" state.

 Where is potential for improvement?

+We had some issues setting up the development environment required to run the tests in Matplotlib so some members had to get assistance from other members to run their tests.

 ## Overall experience